YuriyIvon/DatabaseBenchmark/README.md

 * `PostgresJsonb` - stores all queryable "logical" columns in a single JSONB column indexed with GIN index of  jsonb_path_ops type.
 Supports only `Equals` and `In` primitive operators.
 * `SqlServer`

-Once tables are created, it is the time to import benchmark dataset:
+Once tables are created, it is the time to import the dataset you are going to use in your benchmarks:
 ```
 DatabaseBenchmark import --DatabaseType=SqlServer --ConnectionString="Data Source=.;Initial Catalog=benchmark;Integrated Security=True;" --TableFilePath=SalesTable.json --DataSourceType=Csv --DataSourceFilePath="1000000 Sales Records.csv"